oOo0oOo/pynanite/README.md

 - Only very basic culling
 - Only static meshes, all verts are positioned and fixed at scene initialization

-BTW this is not a TODO list, just mentioning what is missing.
+BTW this is not a TODO list, just mentioning some of the missing features.

 ## Setup / Usage